tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/monitoring/metrics_visualise_flamegraph.md

 ```
 ## Generate the Flamegraph

-By using the ClickHouse introspection functions, we'll parse the information from the `system.trace_log` to generate a flamegraph.
-This is the query we'll use:
+By using the ClickHouse introspection functions, you can parse the information from the `system.trace_log` to generate a flamegraph.
+This is the query you can use:

 ```sql
 SELECT